Integrated Pest Management

 - This policy is for small property owners only.
 Commercial and large residential properties (5+ units) are responsible for rodent control on their properties.

-- Exterminator will have rodent control specialists in the city on a weekly basis for the duration of the contract (until the financial upset limit is reached, or by June 31, 2019), when weather conditions permit.
+- Exterminator will have rodent control specialists in the city on a weekly basis for the duration of the contract (until the financial upset limit is reached)when weather conditions permit.

 - Revere 311 will provide a weekly list of properties for exterminator to visit, based on constituent reports.
 Most likely that list will be provided each Monday morning.